The Best Home Espresso Machine in 2023: From Breville to DeLonghi

 Practice with a kitchen scale: Every aspiring barista has to first practice tamping with a kitchen scale.
 It’s the only way to learn how to exert just the right amount of pressure.
 Eventually, you can rely on muscle memory.
 We’ve already seen how optimal pressure is make or break for espresso.
 So, be sure to get it spot on.
 Incidentally, using a coffee scale will really help with consistently dosing the portafilter.

-Become a clean freak: Below, there are detailed instructions on cleaning a home espresso machine.
+Become a clean freak: Below, there are detailed instructions on cleaning an espresso machine for home use.
 Commit them to memory and – above all – be a conscientious cleaner.
 Although the coffee doesn’t pass through a portafilter machine’s innards, limescale and other water-related deposits are a major issue.
 The more often you clean between extractions, the less likely you are to struggle with limescale and blocked baskets.

 Compared to a super-automatic machine, the cleaning list for a semi-automatic espresso machine is an absolute cinch.
 No milk hoses, no internal brewing group and no built-in grinder to painstakingly disassemble.